 “To be silent is to be complicit in our own destruction because racism destroys us all.
 But not being silent entails more than publishing statements.
 There is also the collective silence of inaction.” —A Call to Action for an Anti-Racist Science Community from Geoscientists of Color.

-Earth sciences are the least diverse of STEM fields, despite the fact that the societal issues directly addressed by our science—pollution, climate change, and natural hazards—disproportionately impact communities of color: in the US, specifically Black, Native, and Latinx communities.
-The Movement for Black Lives and 2020 protests against police violence in the US have also led to renewed and invigorated discussions about racism and exclusion in the Earth sciences and highlighted the efforts of people who have long been working to improve our scientific community.
-Below are a few links to resources about increasing equity and diversity in Earth science that have helped me in my own personal education as well as fostered dialog and action among colleagues within and outside my department.
-The list is by no means exhaustive, but I hope some of these works will be helpful to others, as they have been to me.
+Earth sciences are the least diverse of STEM fields, despite the fact that the societal issues directly addressed by our science—pollution, climate change, and natural hazards—disproportionately impact communities of color.
+The Movement for Black Lives and 2020 protests against police violence in the US have led to renewed and invigorated discussions about racism and exclusion in the Earth sciences and highlighted the efforts of people who have long been working to improve our scientific community.
+Below are a few links to resources about increasing equity and diversity in Earth science that have helped foster dialog and action among colleagues within and outside my department.
+The list is by no means exhaustive.

 - Erika Marín-Spiotta et al. (2020) Hostile climates are barriers to diversifying the geosciences.
 EGU Advances in Geosciences. link